 Required personal injury protection (PIP):

-North Dakota has a no-fault insurance system.
+North Dakota has a no-fault auto insurance system.
 That means you make small injury claims on your own policy, no matter who was at fault.
 Personal injury protection (PIP) pays these claims.
 For large injury claims you'd make a claim against the at-fault driver's liability insurance.

 In North Dakota, you must buy at least $50,000 in PIP coverage.